-Note: Due to the Mac’s limitation, you can’t be connected to a Wi-Fi network and host a Wi-Fi network at the same time.
+Note: Due to Mac’s limitation, you can’t be connected to a Wi-Fi network and host a Wi-Fi network at the same time.

 The Mac’s built-in networking card can either connect to Wi-Fi OR host its own network.
 Users can buy a Wi-Fi network adapter that should allow one network interface to receive the Wi-Fi connection while the other re-broadcasts it.

-Alternatively, users can connect to the router using an Ethernet cable and share their VPN connection though the Mac’s built-in Wi-Fi- networking card.
+Alternatively, users can connect to the router using an Ethernet cable and share their VPN connection through Mac’s built-in Wi-Fi- networking card.

 2. Set up your VPN for sharing

 Return to the System Preferences menu, then click on Sharing.

 In the Sharing menu, select Internet Sharing from the left panel.
 The Internet Sharing options will appear on the right side of the screen.
 Set the following settings:

 Share your connection from: [the L2TP VPN connection you just created]